Codeshock123/Diet_WhatsApp_Chatbot/README.md

 ```

 ### 4. Configure Twilio Sandbox for WhatsApp
-(i)  Go to Twilio Console → Messaging → Try it Out → WhatsApp Sandbox.
+1. Go to Twilio Console → Messaging → Try it Out → WhatsApp Sandbox.
-(ii) Follow the steps to join the sandbox (you’ll get a join code to send via WhatsApp).
+2. Follow the steps to join the sandbox (you’ll get a join code to send via WhatsApp).
-(iii)Copy your Twilio Account SID and Auth Token.
+3. Copy your Twilio Account SID and Auth Token.
-(iv) Set up a webhook URL (you’ll get it in the next step).
+4. Set up a webhook URL (you’ll get it in the next step).

 ---